 Scoliosis screening community service programme

-City Osteopathy Integrated Health last month launched a scoliosis screening community service programme.
+City Osteopathy Integrated Health runs a scoliosis screening community service programme.
 The purpose of the programme is to identify spinal deformity in students from international schools in Hong Kong so that treatment can be started immediately and reduce its development in a growing spine.
 Their physiotherapists or osteopaths examine the participants six months to yearly during the risk years (age 9-16 years).
 Through early detection more optimal treatment can be obtained. www.cityosteopathy.com.